 The art world has been significantly reshaped by the global art market in the last two decades.
 In a time of flux, many people are questioning the role of galleries, their ability to adjust to changing circumstances and even their existence as brick and mortar spaces.
-This panel will take up some of the central issues surrounding the transformation of the global gallery ecosystem.
-Among these are: the bifurcation of the art market, the spectacular rise of art prices, the development and growth of art as an asset class, the speculation associated with the phenomenon of investment-grade art, the importance of art fairs, art fair exhaustion and the increased public identification of art, art galleries and artists with the global .01%.
-The discussion will attempt to identify alternatives to business as usual for galleries committed to the values of artistic innovation, openness and good business.
+This panel took up some of the central issues surrounding the transformation of the global gallery ecosystem.
+The conversation covered the bifurcation of the art market, the spectacular rise of art prices, the development and growth of art as an asset class, the speculation associated with the phenomenon of investment-grade art, the importance of art fairs, art fair exhaustion and the increased public identification of art, art galleries and artists with the global .01%.
+The discussion attempted to identify alternatives to business as usual for galleries committed to the values of artistic innovation, openness and good business.

 Presented by TALKING GALLERIES | The International Platform for Gallerists

 HERE AND NOW: BIENNIALS IN THE 21ST CENTURY

 PANELISTS: Dan Byers; Michelle Grabner; Franklin Sirmans

 MODERATOR: Lynne Cooke

 This discussion examined the shifting landscape of recent and upcoming international biennials.
 How has or hasn't the platform of the biennial evolved?
 What is or should the function of a biennial be?
 What might be said of location, subject matter and audience?
 The debated the idea of the biennial as both an important and challenging gauge of the here and now" and questioned its continual relevance and viability as a platform for the exhibition of contemporary art and artists today.